JenSans/Detecting-Plant-Disease/README.md

 ```
 ├── README.md                                   <- The top-level README for reviewers of this project.
-├── notebook.ipynb                              <- Final Notebook
+├── notebook.ipynb                              <- Final Notebook.
 ├── presentation.pdf                            <- PDF of the Canva presentation.
+├── images                                      <- Images used for README.
-└── utils.py                                    <- Helpful functions to use in final notebook
+└── utils.py                                    <- Helpful functions to use in final notebook.
 ```